CodesByVishal/Food-And-Beverages-Adverse-Event-Report-Analysis/README.md

 # **Technical Summary**

-**Data Transformation and Modeling:** Utilizes advanced DAX functions and Power BI's data modeling capabilities to manipulate and analyze the large dataset effectively.
+**Data Transformation and Modeling:** Utilizes advanced functions and Power BI's data modeling capabilities to manipulate and analyze the large dataset effectively.

 **Interactive Visualizations:** Customizable filters and slicers enable dynamic data exploration, such as product role, age bins, and industry names.